 In southern Britain there are two broods, with the the first brood of Adonis Blue butterflies emerge in late May and early June and can be seen flying until late June.
 The second brood flies from early August until late September.

-This page includes pictures kindly contributed by Anne Horsfall and Rob Petley-Jones, and Betty and Tony Rackham.
+This page includes pictures kindly contributed by Anne Horsfall, Rob Petley-Jones, and Betty and Tony Rackham.